 In late 2019, Wirral Council was successful in bidding for the Liverpool City Region Town Centre Fund - a £500,000 Action Plan of investment to improve the sustainability and vitality of the town centre and helping to drive forward the regeneration of Liscard.

-The Action Plan includes initiatives aimed at making a difference quickly in the town, as well as looking to secure the future of the Liscard town centre through a 15-year masterplan.
+The Action Plan includes initiatives aimed at making a difference quickly in the town, as well as looking to secure the future of the Liscard town centre through a 15-year Neighbourhood Framework.

-By December 2021, the Town Centre Fund Action Plan will deliver:
+By December 2021, the Town Centre Fund Action Plan will have delivered:

-- a Business Grants scheme to support new and existing independent businesses, with the aim of making internal and external improvements and bringing empty shops back into use
+- a Business Grants scheme to support new and existing independent businesses, with the aim of making internal and external shop front improvements and bringing empty shops back into use

 - a Community Grants Programme to support cultural, creative and community investment activities in and around the town centre

-- a new, purpose built pump-track in nearby Central Park - to provide a dedicated cycling facility, primarily benefiting young people
+- plans for a new, purpose built pump-track in nearby Central Park - to provide a dedicated cycling facility, primarily benefiting young people (built by Spring 2022)

 - diversionary activities to support young people

 The Town Centre Fund has financed a Neighbourhood Framework for Liscard: An Integrated Masterplan which was commissioned by the council in 2020.
-The masterplan will set out a new ambitious vision for the future and provide a clear framework to guide the sustainable economic growth and renewal of Liscard over the next 15 years.
-The masterplan is a significant opportunity to reshape Liscard in a way that improves the experience of residents, businesses and visitors, ensuring it is fit for the future.
+The Neighbourhood Framework will set out a new ambitious vision for the future and provide a clear framework to guide the sustainable economic growth and renewal of Liscard over the next 15 years.
+The Framework is a significant opportunity to reshape Liscard in a way that improves the experience of residents, businesses and visitors, ensuring it is fit for the future.

-The emerging plan has identified medium to long term improvements for the town centre and is informing the emerging Local Plan, and will help to shape and guide how the council invests in regeneration, attract new developer interest and to position Liscard positively for future funding opportunities from central government.
+The Framework identifies medium to long term improvements for the town centre, and will help to shape and guide how the council invests in regeneration, attract new developer interest and to position Liscard positively for future funding opportunities from central government.
 The Liscard Neighbourhood Framework was approved by the council as the regeneration strategy for Liscard in November 2021.
 Further information can be viewed below: